mamba2410/picowalker/docs/TUTORIAL.md

 ```
 mkdir lib
-cp ../picowalker-core/build/pico2/libpicowalker-core.a lib/
+cp ../picowalker-core/build/waveshare/libpicowalker-core.a lib/
 ```

 Now we choose which board to compile.
 I'll choose `picowalker-v0.3`.

 ```
-cd boards/picowalker-v0.3
-cmake -B build/ -DPICO_BOARD=pico2 .
+cmake -B build/waveshare -DPICO_BOARD=pico .
-cmake --build build/
+cmake --build build/waveshare
 ```

-If that all went well, you should have a file called `build/picowalker.uf2`.
+If that all went well, you should have a file called `build/waveshare/picowalker.uf2`.
 This is the file you'll want to copy to your pico.

 If that didn't work out for you, make sure that you have installed the